Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 The Arizona Employment Protection Act (A.R.S. § 23-1501) deals with the termination of employment relationships, protection from retaliatory discharge, and the exclusivity of statutory remedies for employees.
 This act confirms the status of Arizona employees as at-will employees, unless the employee and employer “have signed a written contract to the contrary” that meets certain other statutorily required criteria, including a signature by both parties.

 Who do these cover, including categories of workers?

 The Arizona Employment Protection Act governs all public and private employees.

 Are there state-specific rules regarding employee/contractor misclassification?

-For minimum wage purposes, Arizona follows the Fair Labor Standards Act to define whether an individual is an employee or independent contractor.
+For minimum wage purposes, Arizona follows the Fair Labor Standards Act to determine whether an individual is an employee or independent contractor.
 Arizona courts apply an “economic realities” test, which mirrors the “economic realities” test under the Fair Labor Standards Act (A.A.C.
 R20-5-1205).

-Arizona Revised Statutes § 23-902 (the workers’ compensation statute) provides that a written agreement between the employer and independent contractor which discloses that the contractor is not entitled to workers’ compensation benefits, among other things, can create a rebuttable presumption that the individual is an independent contractor.
+Arizona Revised Statutes § 23-902 (the workers’ compensation statute) provides that a written agreement between the employer and independent contractor that discloses that the contractor is not entitled to workers’ compensation benefits, among other things, can create a rebuttable presumption that the individual is an independent contractor.

 Must an employment contract be in writing?

-In order to state a claim for breach of contract alleging wrongful termination, there must be a written contract either setting out the duration of the relationship or specifically limiting the employer’s right to terminate the employment relationship (A.R.S. § 23-1501).
+To state a claim for breach of contract alleging wrongful termination, there must be a written contract either setting out the duration of the relationship or specifically limiting the employer’s right to terminate the employment relationship (A.R.S. § 23-1501).
 However, other breach of contract claims, such as those for unpaid wages and benefits, do not require a written contract to state a claim.